 - the sheets of cards for activities 3 and 4, which you can download here

 - access to the two short videos to watch during the Climate Conversation:

 - pen, paper, scissors.

 What kind of group can hold a Climate Conversation: Any group you are part of.
-It could be your household bubble, your mates, work colleagues at lunchtime, your bookgroup, your church or faith group, U3A, NCT mums… you name it.
+It could be your book group, your mates, work colleagues at lunchtime, your church or faith group, U3A, NCT mums, scouts/guides … you name it.
 Any small group of people that are ready for a real conversation about the climate.